SFH-Foundation/sfhfoundation/docs/gatherings/index.md

 </div>

 ![Buddha at the Gas Pump](/assets/video-img/batgap.png)

-**Buddha at the Gas Pump Conversations with spiritually awakening people.**

-People everywhere are undergoing a shift to an Awakened state of consciousness which is transforming their understanding of themselves and the world.
-For some, this shift has been abrupt and dramatic.
-For others, it has been so gradual that they may not have realized it has occurred.
-Such shifts, or awakenings, are not new: Christ spoke of the Kingdom of Heaven within, Wahdat al-Wujud amongst the Sufis, Buddhists speak of Nirvana, Zen masters of Satori, Hindus of Moksha, but these traditions generally regard these states as rare and difficult to attain.
-Many people are therefore skeptical of claims of higher states of consciousness.
-They find it hard to believe that apparently ordinary friends and neighbors might be experiencing something extraordinary.
-Maybe they expect Enlightenment to look as remarkable on the outside as it is reputed to be on the inside.
-These videos enable ordinary people to share their experience of awakening.

 <div class="callout">
 You may read the situation more clearly after you lose all of your ambitions and other fictions.